-We found that recruiting remote participants was easier.
+We found that recruiting remote participants was much easier than recruiting local participants.
 One email to the urbansim-users mailing list resulted in many more responses than we needed, while multiple emails and requests were necessary to find enough local participants.
-The ease of finding remote participants proved useful when three remote studies were canceled due to technical difficulties.
+The ease of finding remote participants proved useful when three remote studies were canceled due to technical difficulties such as firewall restrictions, slow connections, and server failures.